 After you have your herbs combined and mixed well, it’s time to add in your oils.

-When it comes to choosing relaxing, sleep-promoting essential oils, you have a few options to choose from.
+When it comes to choosing relaxing, sleep-promoting essential oils, that will help your baby sleep you have a few options to choose from.

 First, you can go with a single oil like those found here: